tsukinoko-kun/venture/README.md

 - Launch script sets `LD_LIBRARY_PATH` to `lib/` subdirectory

 ### Windows
-- Automatically searches for common DLLs (SDL3, OpenAL, etc.)
+- Automatically downloads SDL DLLs from official GitHub releases based on versions in `venture.yaml`
+- DLLs are cached in the user's cache directory (version-specific)
 - Places all DLLs next to the `.exe` in the zip archive
-- Limited automatic dependency detection (may require manual DLL inclusion)

 ## Error Handling